mburtscher/HomematicIP.Net/README.md

 # How to

-Take a look at the example plugin in `HomematicFroniusPlugin`.
+Take a look at the example plugin in https://github.com/mburtscher/HomematicIP.Plugin.Fronius.

 # License